emberlzhang/task_dungeon-portals-game/README.md

 - Render’s **logs** for errors.
 - The correct **host and port binding** in `app.py`.
 - That **all dependencies** are listed in `requirements.txt`.

+## Contributing:

+### Submit a pull request

+If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.